sjurba/rebase-editor/README.md

     npm remove -g rebase-editor
     git config --global --unset sequence.editor

+> Yarn: `yarn global remove rebase-editor`

 ## Development

 ### Architecture/Code map
 - `index.js` - bootstrap app.
 Simple and only tested manually.
 - `main.js` - glues the app together.
 - `rebase-file.js` - reads and write state from a rebase file.
 - `key-binding.js` - defines default key bindings.
 - `reducer.js` - a redux-inspired reducer.
 A pure function that takes the old state and an key action and returns a new state object.
 Remember that the state is immutable (although not enforced).
 - `terminal.js` - renders the state to the terminal.
 - `file-handle.js` - file util.

 ### Testing
 `npm test` or `npm run tdd`